herman-hellenes/herman-hellenes.github.io/undone_posts/2017-09-11-Blockchain-resources.md

   * https://medium.com/@philippsandner/comparison-of-ethereum-hyperledger-fabric-and-corda-21c1bb9442f6 :
     * Difference in contracts: It becomes clear that Corda was explicitly designed to account for the highly regulated environment of the financial services industry.
 Both Fabric and Ethereum lack this feature, no Ricardian Contract there.
     * Difference in currency: Fabric and Corda do not require a build-in cryptocurrency as consensus is not reached via mining.
 With Fabric, however, it is possible to develop a native currency or a digital token with chaincode.[xvi]
 With Corda, a creation of digital currencies or tokens is not intended
+    * Ethereum’s permissionless mode of operation and its total transparency comes at the cost of performance scalability and privacy.
+Ethereum’s powerful smart contracts engine makes it a generic platform for literally any kind of application.
+    * Corda is located at the other end.
+It has been consciously designed as DLT for the financial services industry.
+Most notably, it takes the highly regulated environment into account by augmenting smart contracts with legal prose.

   * https://www.hyperledger.org/